Avoid Island: Conservation efforts

-Since 2021 the island is being restored by the Great Barrier Reef Foundation in partnership with QTFN, the Koinmerburra Aboriginal Corporation and other groups as a climate change refuge for the flatback turtle, avulnerable species.
+Since 2021 the island is being restored by the Great Barrier Reef Foundation in partnership with QTFN, the Koinmerburra Aboriginal Corporation and other groups as a climate change refuge for the flatback turtle, a vulnerable species.
 Around 80 per cent of the turtle eggs laid on the island hatch, although numbers returning to nest are as low as one per cent.

 Other organisations, including universities, come to the island and use QTFN facilities to study and research the turtles and other aspects of conservation.
 Biosecurity is taken very seriously, and visitors are carefully controlled, but there are volunteering opportunities to help with weed eradication.
 The island is protected as a nature refuge.